-For example, downloading the Flipp mobile app, you can compare grocery item prices and price match to save money.
+For example, by downloading the Flipp mobile app, you can compare grocery item prices and price matches to save money.
 The app’s pretty intuitive and encourages you to pre-select the items you are looking for before you head to the store.

 Also, head out to Costco once or twice a month.
 You can buy items in bulk and Costco offers superior quality items at a heavily discounted price.
 All you need is a bare minimal membership costing $60.

-With the Costco Membership, you’ll also end up saving on the gas prices.
+With the Costco Membership, you’ll also end up saving on gas prices.